junghyun397/GomokuBot/documents/about-renju-eng.md

 We're almost there.
 An **overline forbid** means **a place where you can make 6 or more stones arranged in a row in a single move**.

-Even if you can make a 7-in-a-row in a single move, it's an overline forbid.
+Even if you can make a 7-in-a-row in a single move, it's overline forbid.
 Neither 8-in-a-row nor 9-in-a-row.
 However, 10-in-a-row is an exception.
 If someone makes a 10-in-a-row, you must immediately turn off all electronics and leave the area.

 *Please remember.
 Overline forbid is also a rule that only applies to black, and white is free to create more than five-in-a-row to win.*